 The Safe Withdrawal Rate metric turns out to be a very practical and meaningful measure of both risk and reward for retirees.
 Such perspective factors in portfolio growth (or lack thereof), sequence of return risk, and withdrawals over the entire retirement period.
 The use of a sound variable withdrawal method is key to benefit from upsides as well as mitigating the effect of downsides.

-The old sage Peter Bernstein wisely suggested a fixed 60/40 asset allocation for retirees.
+The old sage Peter Bernstein wisely suggested a fixed 60/40 asset allocation for life.
 When looking at concrete risk and reward (i.e. income-centric), he was probably more on target than some ill-advised 30/70 recommendations of late, which overly emphasize the impact of volatility.
 Keeping a significant engine of growth in one’s portfolio should definitely matter for most retirees.
 How much stock exposure to select has to be weighed against emotional risk though, notably the psychological impact of deep crises.

 This article primarily explored a perspective on risk and reward, illustrated by a few very simple portfolios.
 The same kind of analysis can be performed by readers on numerous other passive portfolios, using the Simba backtesting spreadsheet.